thacherT1D/webdevstuff/Data_Structures__Algorithms/Single_Double_Linked_Lists.md

 ### Exercise 1 - Singly Linked Lists

-Finish the `Exercises/src/linked-list/singly_linked_list.js` in this repo.
+Finish the `singly_linked_list.js` in the exercise repo.
 You can run the tests associated with JUST the linked list exercise using this command:

-`$ mocha Exercises/test/linked-list/singly_linked_list.test.js`
+`$ npm test`

 Use the Red Green Refactor methodology to build your list.
 Here are the methods you must complete: